pablo2811/personalised-press-mailing-service/README.md

 # personalised-press-mailing-service
 ## About
-Engine webscraping articles from multiple websites.<br\>
+Engine webscraping articles from multiple websites.
 User choose his favourite newspapers and get personalised press briefieng every morning.
 ## Technology
 In order to achive this goal, I use multiple python packages like:
 * BeautifulSoup (scraping)